- Sharing your pictures and memories...

 As part of the journey so far we have been able to collect and gather a great deal of information about the history of the park, this forms part of the Conservation Plan.
 As part of this we would like to hear why the park is important to you and we would love to receive any images of the park you might have.
 We have many great stories about how important the park was to them, for example we know where the key kissing tree is and will make sure this tree is not removed, we know the best hill is to slide down in the snow, we have also been able to determine many key historical facts about the park and Mill to help us interpret and tell the story to others.

-If you would like to add your views, a picture or add a comment please get in touch with Melissa Simpson.
+If you would like to add your views, a picture or add a comment please get in touch.

-If you have a picture please contact Melissa Simpson who will arrange for the image, video, cine film to be copied.
+If you have a picture please contact us and will arrange for the image, video, cine film to be copied.

 What we don’t know: